aseaboyer-intrax/stdclassjs/README.md

 ### Use It Inline

-Feel free to copy the source between `/* BEGIN CLASS: StdClass */` and `/* END CLASS: StdClass */` into your own project.
+There are no dependencies and the source is small, so feel free to copy the source into your own project adding a seperate file seems cumbersome.
 Remember to include the license.
+I recommend just grabbing the source between `/* BEGIN CLASS: StdClass */` and `/* END CLASS: StdClass */`.

 API
 ---